 MUS P110 Beginning Piano Class 1, Non-Music Majors (3 cr.)
-Class piano for beginning piano students.
+Class piano for beginning piano students who are not music majors.

 MUS P111 Piano Class 1, Music Majors (2 cr.)
 P: Must be music undergraduate student.
-Class piano for beginning piano students.
+Piano class for non-keyboard music majors, as part of preparation for the keyboard proficiency examination and/or fulfillment of keyboard requirements for their degree.
+Performance examinations evaluate poise, facility and musicianship at the keyboard.